ItzCyzmiX/talky/README.md

 # 🤖 Talky

-A Discord bot that lets you create isolated, persistent AI chatbot personas — each one living in its own channel with its own memory, admin controls, and flexible LLM selection.
-Chat with anyone, anywhere, about anything — the bot remembers.
+A Discord bot that lets you create isolated, persistent AI chatbots — each one living in its own channel with its own memory, admin controls, and flexible LLM selection.
+Chat with anyone, anywhere, about anything.

 ---